How do I rank my content on the first Page of Google? When it comes to SEO, it’s probably the most asked questions out there.

 Squirrly Live Assistant lets you optimize for multiple keywords.
 If you’ve already grouped the keywords you’d like to target on the same page using Briefcase, you could just select them from the list and start writing the content.

-As you write, Squirrly will show you the level of optimization you’ve reached for each one of the keywords you’ve targeted.
+As you write, Squirrly will show you the level of optimization you’ve reached for each one of the keywords you’ve targeted (as shown below).

 What’s Most Interesting